 - for all but one hive, brood infestation rates were less than 10 percent

-The rest of the article describes the machinations he used to concentrate those few mites onto a single brood comb so he could test for VHS.
+The article describes how mites were concentrated onto a single brood comb and tested for VHS.

 Dr. Mangum is another beekeeper, in a long list of natural beekeepers, whose bees are no longer destroyed by varroa mites.
 He concludes: